Expert Resume Writing Tips

 How to Beat the ATS (Applicant Tracking System)

 Most companies use software to scan resumes for keywords.
-To pass, use standard headings (like 'Experience' and 'Education') and avoid putting important info in headers or footers which robots sometimes miss.
-Include relevant keywords from the job description naturally in your resume content.
+To pass, use standard headings like 'Experience' and 'Education', avoid placing key details in headers or footers, and make sure your resume includes the exact terms used in the job description where they genuinely fit.

 The Power of Action Verbs

-Instead of saying 'Responsible for,' use strong words like 'Spearheaded,' 'Developed,' or 'Optimized.'
-This makes your achievements sound more impactful to hiring managers.
-Action verbs demonstrate initiative and leadership.
+Instead of saying 'Responsible for', use strong verbs like 'Spearheaded', 'Developed', or 'Optimized'.
+This makes achievements sound more active and memorable, showing hiring managers that you took ownership and delivered results.

 Quantifying Your Achievements